Charles Clarke's speech to the European Parliament from this morning (link courtesy of a kindly comment).

 And for the record, Mr Clarke, your claim that this "will not lead to the mass surveillance of our citizens and unnecessary invasion of their right to privacy" is one that you give no guarantees of other than your word.
 And the word of a politician (as John Humphrys rightly pointed out) is not to be trusted.
 Or did we forget the manifesto promise not to introduce university tuition fees already?
 Even if the current government has no plans to abuse this new-found, vast power, who's to say future governments won't?

 And finally he goes on to attack human rights.
-After all, the right not to be tortured is only a minor right in the grand scheme of things:
+After all, the right not to be tortured is only a

 "Our strengthening of human rights needs to acknowledge a truth which we should all accept, that the right to be protected from torture and ill-treatment must be considered side by side with the right to be protected from the death and destruction caused by indiscriminate terrorism"